 Nobody likes change, but as your business grows, you don’t have a choice but to embrace it.
 You need to consider adopting efficient solutions like EDI to streamline transactions with trading partners.
 But given the wide variety of EDI software and services on the market today, it can be difficult to find the one that best fits your company’s needs.
 Whether you’re new to EDI or a long-term user, this buyer’s guide will help you better understand your choices so you can find the EDI solution best suited to deliver a strategic advantage to your company.

 Specifically, this guide will provide you with information on the following topics:

 Electronic Data Interchange (EDI) software is a robust technology that facilitates the exchange of business documents from one computer to another in a standard electronic format between trading partners, allowing them to work together efficiently.
 Thousands of standard business documents can be sent automatically through the EDI software.
 Some common examples include shipping statuses, invoices, purchase orders, inventory documents, and customs information.

 EDI technology eliminates manual B2B communications, allowing companies to save time and money across the supply chain, increase processing speed, reduce errors, improve collaboration between trading partners, and increase customer satisfaction and loyalty.
-Because EDI is entirely paperless and requires little to no human intervention, business documents flow directly from the sender’s computer system (e.g., a logistics system) to the recipient’s computer system (e.g., an order management system).
+Because EDI is entirely paperless and requires little to no human intervention, business documents flow directly from the sender’s computer system (e.g., a logistics system or an ERP software) to the recipient’s computer system (e.g., an order management system).